fossfunding/fundingopensource/README.md

 # fundingopensource
-Resources for sustaining open source projects
+Notes from the Decentralized Web Summit panel on funding open source - August 2018 in San Francisco